aschombe/aarch64-emulator/README.md

 # Aarch64 Emulator in Rust

 ## Todo:
+- [ ] DOCUMENTATION!!!
 - [ ] Make debugger a TUI instead of text stream
-- [ ] bins example is printing raw hex instead of text
+- [ ] bins example is printing without spaces?
-        - [ ] bins doesn't load data properly unless bins_data.s is the first argument?
 - [ ] Add more syscalls
 - [ ] Add more instructions
 - [ ] Add support for multi-core processors?